yuewu001/sol/README.md

 - FOBOS: Forward backward splitting (Duchi et al., 2009);
 - RDA: Regularized dual averaging(Xiao, 2010);
 - RDA_E: Regularized dual averaging(Xiao, 2010);
-and a family of second order sparse online learning algorithms as follows
+,a family of second order sparse online learning algorithms as follows
 - Ada-FOBOS : adaptive FOBOS (Duchi et al., 2011);
 - Ada-RDA: adaptive RDA(Duchi et al., 2011);
 - AROW:  adaptive regularization of weight vectors (Crammer et al., 2009);
 - AROW-TG: adaptive regularization of weight vectors  with trunated gradient
-- AROW-DA: adaptive regularization of weight vectors  with dual averaging
+- AROW-DA: adaptive regularization of weight vectors  with dual averaging and a family of online feature selection algorithms:
+- PET: Perceptron with truncation
+- FOFS: first order online feature selection (Jialei et al. 2012)
-- AROW-FS: adaptive regularization of weight vectors  for feature selection
+- SOFS: second online feature selection with adaptive regularization of weight vectors  for

 This document briefly explains the usage of SOL.
 A more detailed manual can be found from tutorail of SOL.